TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/XmlSitemap/Index.rst

 ============

 The XML sitemap is disabled by default.
-You can easily enable it by installing the system extension "seo" and including the static TypoScript template XML Sitemap (seo).
+You can easily enable it by installing the system extension "seo" and including the static `TypoScript`:pn: template XML Sitemap (seo).
 It is also mandatory to have a site configuration for your rootpage(s).

 How to access your XML sitemap